Registration Closes Sunday February 13th. One week prior to the event.

 24 Hour Ultra Skate is a skateboard endurance event to answer the simple question, “How far can one go on a skateboard?”
 The 24-hour Ultra Skate was a concept brought to skateboard riding in 2006, by James Peters – creator of Paved Wave, the soul of distance skateboarding.
-In Seattle Washington.
-James was at the forefront of the skateboarding-as-transportation scene and created the Ultraskate as an extension of his passion.
-What started as a low-key event in a park, James set the initial 24-hour record distance records by himself and has now turned it into an international event with multiple races across the globe.
+In Seattle Washington, James was at the forefront of the “skateboarding-as-transportation” scene and created the Ultra Skate as an extension of his passion.
+What started as a low-key event at GreenLake park, James set some of the initial 24-hour distance records by himself and was the first to make the 200 mile club.
+The 24 Hour Ultra Skate has now grown into an international event with multiple races across the globe and competitors’ hitting the 300 mile club.
 All of the 24-hour events follow the same rules and share unified records and world rankings.
 The 24-hour Ultra Skate at Homestead-Miami Speedway is home to the United States’ 24-hour event, held annually for all to come and test their physical and mental strength.

 Individual- You make all the miles, set your own schedule and goal during the 24 hours.